 "But they don't know that!"
 Mioda winked.
 As they talked, passed through the gates of the cottage areas, and stopped at the divide between the boys' and girls' sides.
 "Ho-kay, first up is buh- buh- BAH!"

-Mioda swung around to face the boys' side and froze, and Hinata followed suit when he looked after her.
+Mioda swung around to face the boys' side, and Hinata followed suit when he looked after her.
 Togami was standing outside Kuzuryuu's cottage, apparently deep in conversation with Tsumiki.
 Togami's back was to them, and he doubted Tsumiki could see over his shoulder, but he could hear their conversation clearly.